chena/daily-log/README.md

 # Daily Log

-Simple app that allows you to log items for a specific date range, using Flask(Python), JavaScript/jQuery and HTML5 content editable feature.
+Simple app that allows you to log an itemized list daily for a specific date range, using Flask(Python), JavaScript/jQuery and HTML5 content editable feature.

-Run `python dev-server.py` to start the app.
+Run `python app.py` to start the app.

 TODO: localStorage to persist log